The Importance of Leadership in Military History: How Great Commanders Shaped the World

 Teamwork and Personnel Management

-• Conduct regular training exercises
+• Conducting regular training exercises

-• Encourage peer-to-peer learning
+• Encouraging peer-to-peer learning

 Modern Leadership Challenges in Military History